penborter/nba-site/_posts/2025-04-20-turnovers.md

 - after 10 seconds, too slow to take a free throw (#24); or
 - after 24 seconds, when the shot clock runs out (#11).

 The 10 second violation had its popular moment a couple of years ago when people noticed the length of Giannis' free throw routine, and opposing crowds started counting out the ten seconds every time he ended up at the line.
-Only was recorded this year — incorrectly[^3] — attributed to Duncan Robinson where he actually just stepped out of bounds (#39).
+Only one was recorded this year — incorrectly[^3] — attributed to Duncan Robinson where he actually just stepped out of bounds (#39).

 The other ones are fairly self-explanatory, with most to least common in descending order of length (i.e. 24 seconds the commonest, 3 seconds the least).